5G coverage maps: Every US city with AT&T, Verizon, & T-Mobile 5G

 Verizon's 5G network is expanding quickly, and with nationwide 5G now available, there's a solid chance you have access to Verizon's 5G network as long as you have a 5G phone.

-T-Mobile already has an interactive 5G coverage map (opens in new tab) ready to go.
-Most 5G phones on T-Mobile support the entire network now, including some of the biggest names like Samsung's Galaxy S22 series and the Pixel 6 phones.
+Most 5G phones on T-Mobile support the entire network now, including some of the biggest names like Samsung's Galaxy S23 series and the Pixel 7 phones.
 Some older phones will work with both networks, such as the OnePlus 7T Pro 5G McClaren.
 Most 5G phones you can still find for sale will support the entire network.
 Look for bands n41 and n71, to be sure.

 Metro by T-Mobile, Mint Mobile, Google Fi, and several other T-Mobile-based prepaid carriers offer 5G on supported phones.
 However, unlike AT&T and Verizon prepaid carriers, there's no special plan or additional fees to use it.

 To see how you're covered, take a look at T-Mobile's official coverage map (opens in new tab).

 T-Mobile is building a nationwide 5G network on low-band and mid-band spectrum.
 It isn't charging customers anymore to get on it.
 With T-Mobile, all you need is the phone and coverage to get 5G.